Nekari

-The Nekari are a Muslim community found in north east India.
+The Nekari, also known as Nekri, Nikari (নিকারি) or Nikeri (নিকেরি), are a Muslim community found in northeast India, particularly in South Bengal.
+In Bengal the Nekari are part of the fishing community.

 Origin

 The community is traditionally associated with selling fish.
-According to their traditions, the community gets its name from the word Urdu work nek, which means honest, and kar meaning living, so the Nekari literally means those who make an honest living, There is some evidence to suggest that the community are converts from the Hindu Jele caste.
+According to their traditions, the community gets its name from the word Urdu work nek, which means honest, and kar meaning living, so the Nekari literally means those who make an honest living.
+Alternatively, it may stem from the Persian word nek, which means good; in which case Nikari means 'doer of good work'.
+There is some evidence to suggest that the community are converts from the Hindu Jele caste.
 The Nekari are found mainly in the district of 24 Parganas, in particular along the banks of the rivers Ischamati and Raimangal.
 They speak Bengali and belong to the Sunni sect of Islam.

 Present circumstances

-The Nekari were the traditional fish mongers of Bengal, and the community remains associated with this occupation.
+Nikaris are mainly Muslim wholesalers of fish and fruit.
+They mainly fish in the Sundarbans region.
 A majority however are now daily wage labourers.
 They are strictly endogamous, and marry close kin.
-There customs are similar to other Bengali Muslim communities.
+Their customs are similar to those of other Bengali Muslim communities.